sustglobal/dev-center/jekyll/explorer.md

 | wildfire | obs_score | Monthly active fire severity based on satellite observations.
 We transform the [NASA Active Fire Data](https://firms2.modaps.eosdis.nasa.gov/) to report on active fires.
 Note that because these values are based on satellite observations and we cannot discern wildfires from human generated fires. | score | 0.0 | 1.0 | 1.00 | 300.0 |
 | wildfire | burned_area_norm   | Annual fraction of land exposed to wildfire within 300km radius of the asset | score | 0.0 | 1.0 | 0.1 | 300.0 |
 | wildfire | fire_kbdi_susceptability | Average annual probability of a wildfire occurring across all land areas within 1km of the asset  |  score | 0.0 | 1.0 | 1.00 | 300.0 |

-*To create the normalized multi-hazard projected risk exposure view in Climate Explorer, we divide each indicator by its corresponding normalization factor in the table below and threshold values between 0 and 1.
-*The heat map coding range for floods indicates a flood exceedance frequency (i.e. the number of floods exceeding 5% probability in the 30-year period.